ChamiLamelas/Music_Tab_Project/README.md

 **(3)** The last non-whitespace character must be a "|"
 **(4)** Be at least 3 characters long, not counting the whitespace at either end.

-Lines that are not "simple" contain string data as represented by properties **1-4** above but with extraneous non-whitespace text on either end of it.
+Lines that are not "simple" contain string data as represented by properties **1-4** above but with non-whitespace text at the beginning* and/or the end.

+**Note (\*):** The extraneous non-whitespace text at the beginning *cannot* contain a vertical bar character "|".
+Otherwise, the program will think that this is the beginning of a segment of string data.
+Vertical bars can be included in the extra text following the segment of string data however.

 > **Example:** Here is a simple string line.
 Note that it starts with "G" followed by a "|" (the 1st case of property **1**).